User Login

 What's more terribly bourgeois than a middling, ill-stocked bar?

-Naturally, you'd do well to have the basics on hand -- classic, quality spirits and fresh, organic ingredients -- but you can always go one step further by procuring a bottle of curious goodness.
+Naturally, you’d do well to have the basics on hand — classic, quality spirits and fresh, organic ingredients — but you can always go one step further by procuring a bottle of curious goodness.

 Depending on your taste, you can choose from plenty of gorgeous finds: Faretti Biscotti Famosi liqueur, Fee Brothers Peach Bitters, Douglas fir eau de vie.
 Alternatively, your overachieving self can make ingredients at home like freakishly spicy ice cubes.

 For a slick vintage move, serve real, legally-acquired absinthe!
-This year, the US finally allowed the sale of the stuff with wormwood.
+This year, the US finally allowed the sale ofthe stuff with wormwood.
 (Vincent Van Gogh, on the other hand, is probably still bathing in the stuff in his little green cloud of heaven.)
-Kübler, distilled in Absinthe's birthplace of Switzerland's Val-de-Travers region, is smooth, stimulating and dangerously drinkable.
+Kübler, distilled in Absinthe’s birthplace of Switzerland’s Val-de-Travers region, is smooth, stimulating and dangerously drinkable.
 No promises on the green fairy, though.

 Ginger Rum with Numbing Cubes (makes 4 cocktails) | by Chef Ming Tsai, host/executive producer of public television's "Simply Ming" and chef/owner of Blue Ginger in Wellesley